Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 Signal API
 =================

-The Signal API is used to apply Signals and or Custom Data Fields to specific calls (transactions) after the call has occurred.
+The Signal API is used to apply Signals and/or Custom Data Fields to specific calls (transactions) after the call has occurred.

 This can be very helpful if you need to apply specific data from other systems if that data isn't available during the call.